 My beloved father died.
 Today.
 4 months ago.
 He had terminal cancer.
 Colon cancer, detected only after it had spread to his liver.
 Too late the Dr said.
 Gave him 4-6 months.
 My Dad lived 22 months.
 And when he died, he did not die from cancer.
 He always said he will beat cancer.
 And he did.
 He beat cancer to live well for 22 months.
 And when he realized he could not beat cancer to live anymore, he beat cancer to death.
 He got there first.
 On HIS terms.
 They say people die the way they live.
 My Dad demonstrated it.
 He lived and died on his terms.

 I have never posted anything publicly.
-I don’t assume people will find interesting what I have to express.
-And I am private except when I meet with someone in person.
+I am private except when I meet with someone in person.
 But today, it s all coming over me, flowing through me.
 I can’t stop myself.
 I don’t want to stop myself.
 I want to share.
 I want to express.I need to.
 I must.

 You see the way my Dad showed up every day and created and lived his life is a Master Class in the Art of Being and Living.
 In his living he touched and inspired people everywhere he went.
 In his dying, I promised him that I will keep him forever alive by striving to live by and sharing the values he lived by and instilled in us.
 Today I want to make good on that promise.
 I share because I believe there are lessons and reminders here for all of us.